bennieboj/BlishHud-Mounts/README.md

 Use these actions also for corner icons, only available on the default icon settings.

 #### Orientation
-Display the row horizontally or vertically.
+The orientation of the icon row, either horizontal or vertical.

+#### Icon Size
+The icon size of actions in the row.

 #### Opacity
-The opacity of the displayed icons.
+The opacity of actions in the row.

 #### Drag
-Option to reposition the icons.
+Option to enable repositioning the icon row using the white icon at the beginning of the row.

 #### List of actions
 The list of actions that are used in this icon settings.